RaviTejaVattem/vscode-testing-extension/blog.md

 });
 ```

-## Find/identify a text runner/executor to run our tests
+## Find/identify a test runner/executor to run our tests

 - We need to run the test server, collect the test results and notify them to vscode.
-- I am using karma as test runner here; you can choose one which fits your requirement.
+- I am using karma as test runner here; you can choose one that fits your requirement.
-- We usually run Angular tests through cli `ng test` which picks default config from `<project>/node_modules/@angular-devkit/build-angular/src/webpack/plugins/karma/karma.js`, runs the tests in the project/workspace context, shows the execution log in the terminal and generates coverage using [istanbul.js](https://istanbul.js.org/) based on custom config we defined.
+- We usually run Angular tests through cli `ng test` which picks the default config from `<project>/node_modules/@angular-devkit/build-angular/src/webpack/plugins/karma/karma.js`, runs the tests in the project/workspace context, shows the execution log in the terminal and generates coverage using [istanbul.js](https://istanbul.js.org/) based on custom config we defined.

 To achieve the same with an extension